generalpacific/knowledgerepository/web/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### Uploading website to AWS S3

+Copy all the artifacts created in the `build` folder after `npm run build` to the S3 bucket.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**